HEALTH AND SAFETY CODE

 (c) The materials shall be available at no cost from the department on request.
 The department shall provide appropriate quantities of the materials to any person.

 (d) The department shall annually review the materials to determine if changes to the contents of the materials are necessary.
-The department shall adopt rules necessary for considering and making changes to the materials.
+The executive commissioner shall adopt rules necessary for considering and making changes to the materials.

 (e) The department shall develop and maintain an Internet website to display the information required to be published under this section.
 In developing and maintaining the website the department shall, to the extent reasonably practicable, safeguard the website against alterations by anyone other than the department and shall monitor the website each day to prevent and correct tampering.
 The department shall ensure that the website does not collect or maintain information regarding access to the website.